abhinendrayadav/ProVA/data/responses.md

 ## internship policy
 * gen_policy/internship_policy
-  - Prolifics provides an opportunity to college students and out of college young professionals (not in any job) in the areas of technology, processes and standards to familiarize themselves about different departments in the company.
+  - Prolifics provides an opportunity to college students and out of college young professionals in the areas of technology, processes and standards to familiarize themselves about different departments in the company.
 [Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## gen_policy/wfh_ooo
 * gen_policy/wfh_ooo